 Brookside Gardens is undergoing a massive makeover in 2014, as they break ground on Phase I and II of their Master Plan and install a new HVAC system.
 Though the construction will focus on a limited section of the Gardens, the changes will be transformative.
 As part of the process, they have canceled a number of larger events which would normally take place this year, including the Earth Day Festival, St. Patrick’s Day Scavenger Hunt, Wings of Fancy Live Butterfly and Caterpillar Exhibit, Native Plant Sale, Spring and Fall Lecture Series, Summer Twilight Concert Series, many plant shows and sales, Children’s Day and the Pumpkin Panache Family Festival.

-During the Makeover, Brookside will exhibit a Summer Conservatory Display, April 26-September 21.
-A jungle garden will be sheltered by giant leaves of elephant ears and taro in the summer sun.
-Color will be provided by begonias, petunias, impatiens, Crossandra, lollipop flower, and shrimp plant.
-Coleus and Caladium will add tropical red, pink, yellow and green.
+During the Makeover, Brookside is exhibiting a Summer Conservatory Display, thru September 21.
+A jungle garden is sheltered by giant leaves of elephant ears and taro in the summer sun.
+Color is provided by begonias, petunias, impatiens, Crossandra, lollipop flower, and shrimp plant.
+Coleus and Caladium add tropical red, pink, yellow and green.
 Ginger lily flowers will top their leafy stems in late summer, adding fragrance to the garden.

 Garden & Groves: George Washington’s Landscape at Mount Vernon is on view thru January 12, 2016 in the Donald W. Reynolds Museum and Education Center.
 The museum exhibition is the first to focus specifically on Washington’s achievements as a landscape designer.
 Rarely-seen original documents, artworks, and books are displayed, along with period garden tools, gorgeous landscape photography, and a scale model of the Mount Vernon estate.